harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 Your development flow will look like this:

-1. Push your dsign system changes to GitLab UI
+1. Push your design system changes to GitLab UI
 1. Build a custom design system package using a manual CI job
 1. Create a new branch in GitLab and install the development package
 1. Do any required migration in your GitLab branch, push your branch and open an MR